-The environmental action campaign against CFCs began in earnest in 1985 and had largely been won by 2000.
+The environmental action campaign against CFCs began in earnest in 1985.
+It had largely been won by 2000.
 One of the questions I’ve been asked is “How did they win that battle so quickly?
 Are there lessons for those of us fighting against climate change now?”

 The CFC story

-F.Sherwood Rowland and Mario J. Molina’s seminal 1974 paper “Stratospheric sink for chlorofluorocarbons: chlorine atom-catalysed destruction of ozone” Nature 249 (5460), 810-812 first alerted the world to the danger that CFCs could destroy the ozone in Earth’s stratosphere, leading to an increase in ultraviolet radiation on Earth’s surface.
+F.Sherwood Rowland and Mario J. Molina’s seminal 1974 paper “Stratospheric sink for chlorofluorocarbons: chlorine atom-catalysed destruction of ozone” Nature 249 (5460), 810-812 first alerted the world to the danger posed by CFCs.
+They showed that CFCs could destroy the ozone in Earth’s stratosphere, leading to an increase in ultraviolet radiation on Earth’s surface.
 The validity of their work was confirmed in 1976 by the National Academies of Science.
-Lobbyists on behalf of the chemical industry at the time commented that the evidence was inconclusive and there were no non-toxic substitutes available for use in refrigerators and air-conditioners.
+Lobbyists on behalf of the chemical industry at the time commented that the evidence was inconclusive.
+Lobbyists noted there were no non-toxic substitutes available for use in refrigerators and air-conditioners.
 Very little happened, despite Rowland and Molina’s efforts to publicise their work, until 1985.

 What went right?

-- Sanctions were introduced to prohibit trade in certain chemicals with non-signatory countries, which encouraged countries to sign up to the Montreal Protocol quickly.
+- Sanctions were introduced to prohibit trade in certain chemicals with non-signatory countries.
+This encouraged countries to sign up to the Montreal Protocol quickly.

 - Satisfactory alternatives to CFC-containing aerosols were already available.

-- There were civil campaigns to boycott products that used CFCs and the companies that made them, creating commercial incentives to find alternatives for refrigerators and air-conditioners.
+- There were civil campaigns to boycott products that used CFCs and the companies that made them.
+This created commercial incentives to find alternatives for refrigerators and air-conditioners.

 - The largest producer of products containing CFCs was not financially dependent on those products (as they accounted for only 3% of sales).
 Retaining consumer support for the other 97% of sales was more important.